yalkahtany27-wq/digit-recognizer/README.md

 Figure 1.
 Confusion matrix for the validation data.
 Most of the mass lies on the diagonal, which means the CNN correctly predicts most digits.
 The few off-diagonal cells correspond to rare confusions between visually similar digits (for example, some 3/5/8 mistakes).

-Because this is a 10-class digit classification problem with no demographic attributes, AUC and AIR are not applicable; we use classification accuracy instead.
 ---

 ### Ethical Considerations